oeoeoe/GoodVibrations/How.md

 - [ ] Set *new messsage alert*
 - [ ] Secret mode (where all interface is hidden)

-## Stuff we have considered and chose to not include
-This section will talk about some design desicions that we have made.
 ## Iteration 4

 The current state of the application is shown in the images and text below.